 You know, you can get everything from war, brutality, man's inhumanity to man.

-You know, why have I been so outspoken about the practice of sharia in some countries?
+You know, why have I been so outspoken about the practice of Sharia in some countries?

 Why?

-Because it abuses women and treats them like fourth-class citizens and tells them how to dress, where they can go, when they can go, who they can go with.
+Because it abuses women and treats them like fourth-class citizens and tells them how to dress where they can go, when they can go, who they can go with, whether they can even drive a car.

-Or, you know, killing people that are gay and lesbian, throwing them off roofs in Iran and other countries.
+And there's no charges brought against the people responsible for that brutal violence or, you know, killing people that are gay and lesbian, throwing them off roofs in Iran and other countries.

 I'm like, or stoning people to death.

-Man, remember the movie that we covered, the stoning of what was that movie called?
+Man, remember the movie that we covered, the stoning of, what was that movie called?

 Yeah, why don't you say it on the air?

-Soraya M by Cyrus Narasta.
+The stoning of Sariah M by Cyrus Narasta.

 Yeah, I mean, that crap happens.